spatie/typescript-transformer/docs/usage/collectors.md

 weight: 4
 ---

 In some cases, you want to transform classes without annotations.
-For example, in one of our projects, we've created resource classes which were sent to the front using DTO's.
-We knew these Resources would always have to be converted to Typescript, so writing the `@typescript` annotation was a bit cumbersome.
+For example, in one of our projects, we've created resource classes that were sent to the frontend using Dto's.
+We knew these Resources would always have to be converted to Typescript, so writing the `@typescript` annotation was cumbersome.

 Collectors allow you to transform classes by a specified transformer.
-Actually, you're already using a collector at this moment, the `@typescript` annotated classes are collected by the package `AnnotationsCollector` collector.
+You're already using a collector at this moment.
+The `@typescript` annotated classes are collected by the package `AnnotationsCollector` collector.

 A collector is a class that extends the `Collector` class, and you will have to implement two methods: